mystic-ai/pipeline/examples/docker/README.md

 # Auto-docker API with Pipeline

-Pipline has support for creating FastAPI endpoints for your Pipelines out of the box.
+Pipeline has support for creating FastAPI endpoints for your Pipelines out of the box.
 To demonstrate this we'll create a basic GPT-Neo Pipeline with a custom environment and deploy the docker image.

 Required to run the code below (and all auto-docker features in Pipeline) an uptodate installation of docker, and docker compose, is required.